 Bridging the exploratory analytics gap with Deepnote for Snowflake

-In this article, we will walk you through the key pillars that make the Deepnote and Snowflake experience delightful, and show how you can bring both into your toolkit to make your querying and exploration easier, more secure, and collaborative.
+In this article, we'll walk you through the key pillars that make the Deepnote and Snowflake experience delightful and show how you can bring both into your toolkit to make your querying and exploration more straightforward, more secure, and more collaborative.

-For a quick start, we build out a template project to show you the ropes.
-Use our playground warehouse or connect to your own Snowflake instance using the Integrations menu.
+👉 For a quick start, we built out a template project to show you the ropes.
+Use our playground warehouse or connect to your own Snowflake instance using the

 1. Turning your notebook into a SQL editor